didimozg/Zabbix-Office-Family-KMS-Activation-Monitoring-WMI-LLD-/README.md

 Timeout=10
 ```

-`Timeout=10` is strongly recommended because the Office WMI query may take longer than the Windows-only query.
+`Timeout=10` is recommended because Office WMI queries may take longer than simpler checks.

 Restart the agent: